karolflont/FastTrack/README.md

-# Avid.PSUtilities
+# Coffee Break

 Welcome!

-Avid.PSUtilities is a PowerShell module for mass scale deployment and management of Avid MediaCentral | Production Management servers.
+Coffee Break is a PowerShell module for parallel software installation and servers diagnositcs for Avid MediaCentral | Production Management servers.
+The aim of the project is to enable installation of an Avid MediaCentral | Production Management system in a time comparable to a coffee break.
+Despite the fact we're not quite there yet, it's already a very handy and easy to use tool, that can save you a lot of time.

 ---